zetic-ai/ZETIC_MLange_document/docs/_sources/examples/yolov8.md

-# Object Detection (YOLOv8)
+# Object Detection (YOLOv8 / YOLOv11)

 ![Image](img_yolov8_demo.png)

-- On-device AI Object Detection App with ZETIC.MLange (YOLOv8)
+- On-device AI Object Detection App with ZETIC.MLange (YOLOv11)

-## Github repository
+## GitHub repository
-- We provide YOLOv8 demo application source code for both Android and iOS applications for the YOLOv8 demo. [repository](https://github.com/zetic-ai/ZETIC_MLange_apps/tree/main/yolov8)
+- We provide YOLOv11 demo application source code for both Android and iOS applications for the YOLOv8 demo.
+If input model key is changed to YOLOv8, you can experience YOLOv8 also. [repository](https://github.com/zetic-ai/ZETIC_MLange_apps/tree/main/yolov8)

-## What is YOLOv8
+## What is YOLOv11
- - The YOLOv8 is the latest version of the acclaimed real-time object detection and image segmentation model.
+ - The YOLOv11 is the latest version of the acclaimed real-time object detection and image segmentation model.
- - YOLOv8 document page by Ultralytics: [link](https://docs.ultralytics.com)
+ - YOLOv11 document page by Ultralytics: [link](https://docs.ultralytics.com)
  - Currently, we only support detector mode.
-We'll support other features for the YOLOv8 model later.
+We'll support other features for the YOLOv11 model later.

 ## Step-by-step implementation

 ### 0. Prerequisites
   - We prepared the model key for the model for you.
 You can skip to step `2` if you want.

-#### Prepare the YOLOv8 model and input sample
+#### Prepare the YOLO11 model and input sample

-- Export YOLOv8 model
+- Export YOLO11 model
-    - You will get `yolov8n.onnx` model after the following script
+    - You will get `yolo11n.onnx` model after the following script

     ``` python
     from ultralytics import YOLO
     import torch

-    # Load a YOLOv8 model
+    # Load a YOLOv11 model
-    model = YOLO("yolov8n.pt")
+    model = YOLO("yolo11n.pt")

     # Export the model
     model.export(format="onnx", opset=12, simplify=True, dynamic=False, imgsz=640)